top of page

 "I Was Alone and Singularly Free" Georgia O'Keeffe and the Loneliness of the Gifted Mind

+© 2026 Ghost Ranch, Erin McCarthy Shaw.
+All rights reserved.
 There is a specific kind of loneliness that gifted adults rarely have language for.
 It is not the loneliness of isolation.
 It is the loneliness of a life that appears, from the outside, entirely full — and feels, from the inside, chronically incomplete.
 Georgia O'Keeffe knew this experience intimately.
 Her life offers one of the most vivid illustrations available of this particular inversion.
-The biographical record suggests that she did her most liberated and self-directed w
+The biographical record

 A Question of Exceptional: Giftedness and Cultural Bias

-Walking through the Indian Pueblo Cultural Center , the word exceptional kept arriving uninvited.
+Originally posted on March 24, 2026 Walking through the Indian Pueblo Cultural Center, the word exceptional kept arriving uninvited.
 The pottery — technically astonishing, functionally precise, artistically alive.
 The runners who carried diplomatic messages across vast distances speaking multiple languages between nations.
 The architectural ingenuity.
 The oral traditions, stories, and knowledge transmitted intact across centuries.
-Exceptional , I kept thinking.
-Exceptional, exceptional.
-What an exceptional cu
+Exceptional, I kept thinking.
+Exceptional, ex

 What Marfa Taught Me About Exceptional Minds and Gifted Assessment